scipy-conference/scipy_proceedings/papers/safir_zain_22/main.rst

 model trains against an additional task or tasks, to find a solution to how to optimize the training routine of the modified DML models.

-Another potentially interesting avenue for future study is in investigating a fourth claim for a possible benefit to combining DML and VAE methodology: the ability to define a Riemannian metric on the latent space.
+Another potentially interesting avenue for future study is in investigating a fourth improvement proposal for a possible benefit to combining DML and VAE methodology: the ability to define a Riemannian metric on the latent space.
 Previous research has shown a Riemannian metric can be computed on the latent space of the VAE by computing the pull-back metric of the VAE’s decoder function (:cite:`arvanitidis2020geometrically`).